What Is Sleep Inertia? Causes, How Long It Lasts & 7 Fast Fixes

 4

-Wake at the right sleep cycle stage Waking at the end of a 90-minute cycle — from N2 or light REM — can make grogginess 3–5× milder than waking from deep N3 sleep mid-cycle.
-This is the countermeasure ranked #1 by US Army HRED research. 💡 Sleep Cycle Calculator — enter your bedtime, get your ideal wake-up times instantly.
+Wake at the right sleep cycle stage Waking at the end of a 90-minute cycle — from N2 or light REM — can make grogginess noticeably milder than waking from deep N3 sleep mid-cycle.
+This is a top countermeasure in occupational sleep research. 💡 Sleep Cycle Calculator — enter your bedtime, get your ideal wake-up times instantly.

 5